carloshernandolemus/holbertonschool-low_level_programming/README.md

 # This is the README for the low level programming
-_Steps of compiling a C language_
+_0x15.
+C - File I/O_

-In this repository details the basic steps to create and compile a program in C language
+In this repository details how to work the files description